padinadrian/cipher/README.md

 This will place both the cipher program and the unit tests in the bin folder at `bin/cipher` and `bin/cipher_tests` respectively.
-By running the `make install` command you can also install cipher to your computer so that it can be used from the commandline from anywhere.
+By running the `make install` command you can also install cipher to your applcation path so that it can be used from the commandline from anywhere.

 ## Running unit tests
 The unit tests for cipher use gtest, which needs to be installed separately (see Dependencies above).

-You can run the tests directly with this command:
+You can run the tests directly from the build folder:
 ```bash
 bin/cipher_tests
 ```

-You can also use this convenience script which automatically rebuilds the tests before running:
+Or, you can also use this convenience script which automatically rebuilds the tests before running:
 ```bash
 ./run_tests.sh